 Explaining why something isn’t okay with you helps your toddler learn over time to make better choices.
 For example: “Taking off our shoes as we enter the house helps keep the floors clean.”

 Validate their feelings

-If they want something in the store, instead of saying “no, you can’t have that,” try saying “I can tell you really want that toy.
+When your toddler wants something in the store, instead of saying “no, you can’t have that,” try saying “I can tell you really want that toy.
 It looks really special, but we aren’t going to buy it today.”